-EXTERIOR SHOWER/WASH STATION -If Equipped
+EXTERIOR SHOWER/WASH STATION

-The Exterior Shower/Wash Station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the coach.
+The Exterior Shower/Wash Station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the motorhome.
 Some models may have a Water Pump switch located near the shower faucet for convenience.